hiralshah7/shah_hiral_favouritethings/README.md

  ## Contributing

 1. Fork it!
-2. Create your feature branch: `git checkout -b my-new-feature`
+2. Create your feature branch: `git checkout -b`
-3. Commit your changes: `git commit -am 'Add some feature'`
+3. Commit your changes: `git commit -am 'Add some changes'`
-4. Push to the branch: `git push origin my-new-feature`
+4. Push to the branch: `git push origin`
 5. Submit a pull request :D